Everything You Need To Know About CBD, THC & The Endocannabinoid System

 That means most of those products that come up on Amazon when you search “CBD” probably aren’t the real deal.
 Instead, they’re most likely made of hemp oil, sometimes called hemp seed oil, which is extracted by cold pressing hemp seeds, so it doesn’t contain THC and contains very little CBD, generally.

 On the other hand, most real and authentic CBD products don’t come cheap, and there’s a scientific reason why.

 Because the CBD industry is still fairly young, it’s important to do your homework and find products that are truly pure.
 Price is often a marker of purity; if you find a CBD oil claiming 100-milligram potency for under $40, chances are that the CBD is not pure and cannot be sold throughout the country.

 But below you will find a couple of CBD product recommendations.
 We will be adding to this list as local laws and this new industry evolves.

-If you’re new to CBD and aren’t sure where to start, enjoy the ease of adding Charlotte’s Web Cannabidiol (CBD) Capsules to your supplement routine with the convenience of a capsule.
-Their Hemp Plus capsules contain 18mg of CBD per capsule and help provide support for normal, everyday stresses* and recovery from exercise*. $69.99
+If you’re new to CBD and aren’t sure where to start, enjoy the ease of adding Pure Encapsulations Hemp Extract CBD VESIsorb Capsules to your supplement routine with the convenience of a capsule.
+Their Hemp Plus capsules contain high-potency, solvent-free cannabidiol (CBD) with a patented delivery system for enhanced absorption.
+Broad spectrum product containing 10+ phytocannabinoids, including 25 mg CBD per capsule, 10-12mg beta-caryophyllene (BCP), and other terpenes and help provide support for normal, everyday stresses* and recovery from exercise*. $79.70

 Seventh Sense CBD Muscle Balm